1978

 780105A 5th January - 2nd March: Boulogne-Billancourt, France, Pathé Marconi Studios.

-Producer: The Glimmer Twins.
-Sound engineer: Chris Kimsey (and Dave Jordan for
+Producers: The Glimmer Twins.
+Sound engineers: Chris Kimsey (and Dave Jordan

 - Before They Make Me Run I (MJ/KR) -very early lyrics